port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/humanitec/humanitec.md

 </details>

-2. Create a the following Python files in a folder named `client` at the base directory of the `integration` folder:
+2. Create the following Python files in a folder named `client` at the base directory of the `integration` folder:
     1. `port_client.py` – Manages authentication and API requests to Port, facilitating the creation and updating of entities within Port's system.
     2. `humanitec_client.py` – Handles API interactions with Humanitec, including retrieving data with caching mechanisms to optimize performance.
     3. `cache.py` - Provides an in-memory caching mechanism with thread-safe operations for setting, retrieving, and deleting cache entries asynchronously.